 Births on the Isle of Man must be registered within 42 days from the date of the birth.

-Births can be registered at the Civil Registry in Douglas or at any registration office irrespective of where on the Island your child was born.
+To register a birth you will need to make an appointment with the Civil Registry in Douglas, or at any registration office irrespective of where on the Island your child was born.

 Appointments where information has been provided take approximately 5-10 minutes, whereas an appointment without advance information takes around 30 minutes.

 If after making an appointment you are unable to attend for whatever reason, or you are going to be late for your appointment, please telephone and advise the office as soon as possible – the Registrar may still be able to see you that day, or may provide you with a new appointment time.

 Do I have to pay to register a birth?

 There is no charge for registering a birth.

 At the time of registration you can obtain a short birth certificate free of charge which shows only the child’s name, sex, date of birth and place of birth.